Skip to content

 Field Type Required Description

-message string Yes Error message
+message string Yes Error information

-stack string Yes Stack trace
+stack string Yes Stack information

 state string No App running state (unknown, startup, run)